As an Amazon Associate I earn from qualifying purchases.

 If your financial reach can get you, Mike Holmes, do it!
 If you still think you can go it alone, don’t be afraid to reach out for help.
 This can include your children helping measure; holding boards together, holding the ladder, etc., or professional-grade help from architects or contractors in the rendering of plans and erecting of your structure.
 I would also look to blogs and an online community of people who have built their own saunas and can offer additional tips and tricks to ease the construction.

 There are numerous websites and stores that sell, ready-to-go outdoor saunas.
 If time and handiness really aren’t your things, this may be the best route to get you relaxing in your spa in no time!

 10. Relationships take Work

 Once you have built your dream outdoor sauna, it’s time to unwind.
 But just like the care you put into building your little piece of heaven, you will need to continue its upkeep.
-This includes wiping excess moisture from floors and other surfaces, ensuring ventilation is working adequately and making sure all waterproof seals and barriers are doing their job of keeping mold and mildew out.
+This includes wiping the excess moisture from floors and other surfaces, ensuring ventilation is working adequately, and making sure all waterproof seals and barriers are doing their job of keeping mold and mildew out.
 Prepare to love your sauna for years and it will love you back!